MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/byok-price-restrictions.md

 ## Options for creating and storing your key

 > [!NOTE]
-> Azure Information Protection now supports using the Azure Key Vault Managed HSM in public preview, for use with non-production tenants only.
+> The Azure Information Protection Azure Key Vault Managed HSM support, for use with non-production tenants only, is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
 >
 > For more information about the Managed HSM offering, and how to set up a vault and a key, see the [Azure Key Vault documentation](/azure/key-vault/).
 >
->Additional instructions on granting key authorization are described below.
+> Additional instructions on granting key authorization are described below.
 >

 BYOK supports keys that are created either in Azure Key Vault or on-premises.